Niravaana/HIP-BVH-Construction/README.md

 Number of anyhit shader calls?
 Get scenes with higher number of transparent materials and test occupany on those scenes?
 Can the SER sort on custom keys like material hash ?
 If we we can do the hashing faster?

+**Rebuild Refit ?**
+What is the point when we decide its time for rebuild ?
+Keep the current cost at time of build.
+May be every refit also keep current cost after refit.
+Next time when we come for refit if the cost delta is getting high time to rebuild.

 Check out : http://robbinmarcus.blogspot.com/2015/12/real-time-raytracing-part-31.html
 Check out : https://raytracey.blogspot.com/2016/09/gpu-path-tracing-tutorial-4-optimised.html